postsharp/Metalama.Documentation/docfx/namespaces/Metalama.Framework.Fabrics.md

 * add aspects to code,
 * register validators,
 * configure aspects (project fabrics only),
-* add advices to the current type (type fabrics only)
+* add advice to the current type (type fabrics only)

 ## Class diagrams